JGradone/RU29_69W/README.md

 # RU29_69W

 Repository containing the code for the analysis conducted in "Mesoscale Variability and Water Mass Transport of the Caribbean Current Revealed by High-Resolution Glider Observations" submitted by Gradone et al. to the EGU Ocean Science Journal.
-Data can be downloaded from Zenodo here:
+Data can be downloaded from Zenodo here https://doi.org/10.5281/zenodo.17352033